taranye96/FakeQuakes_tutorial/README.md

 Hi!
 I assume you are here because you are super excited about learning how to generate synthetic earthquake data using FakeQuakes.
 FakeQuakes is the set of semistochastic forward modeling codes from https://github.com/dmelgarm/MudPy.

 There are two different jupyter notebook's in this repository.
-<br>  - FQ_walkthrough explains some of the theory and goes through how to define parameters and run the FakeQuakes code using the Mentawai region as an example
+<br>  - __FQ_walkthrough.ipynb__ explains some of the theory and goes through how to define parameters and run the FakeQuakes code using the Mentawai region as an example
-<br>  - FakeQuakes_lab has a couple exercises to practice using FakeQuakes.
+<br>  - __FakeQuakes_lab.ipynb__ has a couple exercises to practice using FakeQuakes.

 The figures folder just contains a few figures used in FQ_walkthrough.ipynb.